ombaviskar18/Somania_Minihub/Somania-agent/query.md

-# Extending Your Somania Agent with Blockchain Query Capabilities
+# Extending Your Somnia Agent with Blockchain Query Capabilities

-This guide builds upon your existing Somania Agent, adding powerful blockchain querying features.
-You'll learn how to retrieve transaction details, account resources, and token balances directly from the Somania blockchain.
+This guide builds upon your existing Somnia Agent, adding powerful blockchain querying features.
+You'll learn how to retrieve transaction details, account resources, and token balances directly from the Somnia blockchain.

 ## Prerequisites

-1. Completed the main Somania Agent setup from [README.md](README.md)
+1. Completed the main Somnia Agent setup from [README.md](README.md)
 2. Working agent with basic functionality

 ## New Features Overview

-Your enhanced Somania Agent now includes capabilities to:
+Your enhanced Somnia Agent now includes capabilities to:
 - Query specific transactions using transaction hashes
 - View account resources and token balances
 - Monitor blockchain state in real-time